ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-sizing/index.md

 ## Size Columns to Fit

-Call the Grid Api `api.sizeColumnsToFit()` to make the currently visible columns fit the screen.
+Call the Grid Api `api.sizeColumnsToFit(params)` to make the currently visible columns fit the screen.
 The columns will scale (growing or shrinking) to fit the available width.

 <api-documentation source='grid-api/api.json' section='columns' names='["sizeColumnsToFit"]' ></api-documentation>